henriquemor/covid19-Brazil-timeseries/README.md

 Below are some links(in portuguese) to other similar/relevant repositories.

-Data collected manually from the official communications of the [Brazilian Ministry of Health](https://covid.saude.gov.br/).
+Data collected manually (now with the help of some scripts) from the official communications of the [Brazilian Ministry of Health](https://covid.saude.gov.br/).

 Feel free to suggest improvements or contribute.